jlyons210/4444cast/README.md

 ## Setup:
 1. Clone repo to a location of your choosing,
-2. Create '.google_maps_api_key' in the same directory, and add Google Maps API key to the file on a single line,
+2. Create '.google_api_key' in the same directory, and add Google Maps API key to the file on a single line,
 3. Enjoy.

 ## TODO: